Betta gladiator: Breeding and Sex

 Males have a broader head than females do.
 Males may have longer extensions of their bottom lips.
-Females have smaller heads and their ovipositor (egg tube) may protrude slightly from their vent.
-Females'ovaries might also be visible via spotlighting.
+Females have smaller heads and their ovipositor may protrude slightly from their vent.
+Females' ovaries might also be visible via spotlighting.
 One might mistake similar species that would be the unimaculata complex members.
 Gladiator is a paternal mouthbrooder and the male should incubate from 12 to 18 days with 14 days being very consistent.
 Incubation time can vary with water temperature.
 Females normally initiate spawning.

-Eggs and milt are released in small batches during an ‘embrace’ typical of osphronemids in which the male wraps his body around that of the female, and there may be several ’dummy’ attempts before spawning commences.
+Eggs and milt are released in small batches during an 'embrace' typical of osphronemids in which the male wraps his body around that of the female, and there may be several 'dummy' attempts before spawning commences.
 Both adults have been observed to collect fertilized eggs.
 Once the male has all the eggs in his mouth, the cycle is repeated until the female is spent of eggs, a process which can take some time.

 After spawning, it is very important to give the male as much peace and quiet as possible.
 Males of this species are notorious for swallowing broods of eggs after a few days, and the chances of this happening increase if the male is unduly disturbed.
 The incubation period appears to be capable of varying tremendously with reports suggesting a range of 14 – 35 days at the end of which the male will begin to release fully formed, free-swimming fry.